rutgers/tech-workshops/bootstrap/basics.md

 Ravi Bhankharia, Niral Shah

+## Brief Overview & General Workshop Format

+The first half of this workshop will involve us teaching all of you how to use HTML, CSS and Bootstrap to build a website.
+Once we finish showing you all the features, we'll let you loose and have you build your own website from the template we've provided.
+From then on, we'll be here to help you with any issues or obstacles you may come across!

 ## Module 0 - What are HTML, CSS, Javascript and Bootstrap?

 * HTML stands for HyperText Markup Language - it's the syntax that defines the layout of all webpages.
 It includes a webpage's text and images.